PhD Degree Requirements

 Dissertations must be deposited into the ProQuest Database.
 In addition, the University Library receives a copy of the dissertation that may be used at its discretion for reasons including but not limited to long term archiving, library use and interlibrary loan, and dissemination through an institutional repository or other means.
 The library also archives electronic copies of dissertations to help ensure that the content is preserved for future generations.

-The dissertation will automatically be released in the library's discovery systems and ProQuest after the approved embargo expires.
+The dissertation will automatically be released in the library’s discovery systems and ProQuest after the approved embargo expires.
 To extend the embargo with ProQuest, students should contact ProQuest Support directly.
-To extend the embargo with the University Library, students must contact TGS at least thirty days prior to the point of expiration.
-The student may request a one-time extension of the embargo for up to six years and must provide a sufficient intellectual and/or professional rationale in seeking approval from TGS Academic Affairs.
+To extend the embargo with the University Library, students must contact The Graduate School Student Services at least thirty days prior to the point of expiration.
+The student may request a one-time extension of the embargo for up to six years and must provide a sufficient intellectual and/or professional rationale in seeking approval from The Graduate School.